Ear Pinning Without Incisions.

 - using the Serdev Suture Technique, which involves no incision.
 We suture the cartilage into the new position, creating the folds of the ear with sutures through skin punctures that leave no scars.

-In certain patients, when using the first method for otoplasty, we may remove some amount of cartilage.
+In certain patients, when using the first method for otoplasty, we may remove some amount of concha cartilage.

-Usually, a tight bandage would be wrapped around the head to cover both ears.
-It is ward 24 hours a day for about a month, as it protects the ears against trauma while they heal.
+Usually, a tight bandage (tennis band) would be wrapped around the head to cover both ears.
+It is warn 24 hours a day for about a month, as it protects the ears against trauma while they heal.
 We prescribe painkillers for the first few days.
 Kids can return to school 1-2 days after the procedure, but must be careful not to remove the band and to protect their ears.
 Patients must strictly follow our after-care instructions!